University of Virginia strikes deal to pause Trump administration investigations

-WASHINGTON — The University of Virginia has agreed to abide by White House guidance forbidding discrimination in admissions and hiring, becoming the latest in a growing list of campuses striking deals with the Trump administration as it tries to pause months of scrutiny brought by the U.S. Justice Department.
+The University of Virginia has agreed to abide by White House guidance forbidding discrimination in admissions and hiring, becoming the latest campus to strike a deal with the Trump administration as the college tries to pause months of scrutiny by the federal government.

-The agreement was announced by the Justice Department, which began reviewing the admissions and financial aid processes at the Charlottesville campus in April.
-Officials accused its president of failing to end diversity, equity and inclusion practices President Donald Trump has called unlawful.
+The Justice Department began investigating the admissions and financial aid processes at the Charlottesville campus in April.
+Federal officials accused Virginia's president of failing to end diversity, equity and inclusion practices that President Donald Trump has labeled as unlawful discrimination.

 The mounting pressure prompted James Ryan to announce his resignation as university president in June, saying the stakes were too high for others on campus if he opted to “fight the federal government in order to save my job.”